mouyang2001/arduino-arcade/README.md

 # Arduino Arcade
-My Arduino embedded software project and learn c++.
+My Arduino embedded software project written in c++.

 Project aims to implement classic arcade games and more playable on the arduino with a joystick and LCD screen.